tanweijie123/tp/docs/DeveloperGuide.md

 returned to the `LogicManager` which will then executes it with reference to the model argument.

 The model will first get the current `FilteredSessionList` instance to get the session to be deleted.
 It will then check whether there exist any `Schedule` associated to the session.
-If there exists such `Schedule` and the boolean `isForced` is set to true, the model will remove them from `AddressBook`.
-It will then create a `CommandResult` to relay feedback message back to the UI and return control back to `LogicManager`
+As there are currently 2 schedules associated to the "enduranceTraining" session in FitEgo and the boolean `isForced` is set to true, the model will remove them from `AddressBook`.
+It will then create a `CommandResult` to relay feedback message back to the UI and return control back to `LogicManager`.
+It will persist these changes by saving it to the storage.

 #### Design Considerations